hyprnz/terraform-kubernetes-deployment-module/README.md

 1. username - user of the RDS instance
 1. password - users password
 1. dbname - the database name
-1. endpoint - the endpoint of the RDS instance
+1. endpoint - the endpoint of the RDS instance (includes port number)
+1. url - the connection url to the RDS database

 ## Inputs